AzirisDev/obsidian/Zettlekasten/Make posts authentic and effective.md

 - Make AI do it for you - do not do it, it instantly creates negative impression
 - Do it yourself, powering your writing with AI - most effective and wise way

-here is my promt to generate images:
+here is my prompt to generate images:

 `Generate me a picture of Linux Penguin.
 Image should not contain any words.
 Image should in Rick and Morty style of animation.
 Give a penguin cool, scientific look.
 No background, choose some one color(maybe little gradient) background, with eye catching color.
 Also, do not forget that this will be posted on LinkedIn`